clulab/processors/docs/install.md

 </dependency>
 ```

-Some versions of Maven will not fetch dependencies over HTTP connections.
+However, some versions of Maven will not fetch dependencies over HTTP connections.
 They must be coaxed into doing so by editing [settings.xml](https://maven.apache.org/settings.html).
 Specifically, this mirror needs to be added:

 ```xml
 <mirror>